It's 800-941 Sean, if you want to be a part of the program.

 Why?

-Because the folks in Florida, they get their people out to vote early, and then they get them out to vote on election day.
+Because the folks in Florida, they get their people out to vote early, and then they get them out to vote on Election Day.

-And the big key to this, by the way, one of the one of the things the Democrats are also doing, they're trying to suppress the Republican vote.
+And the big key to this, by the way, one of the things the Democrats are also doing, they're trying to suppress the Republican vote because they're telling Republicans right now, hey, we've got control of the Senate right now, and your vote doesn't matter.

-Where it really is, because people don't realize the advantages you get if we do get a 50-50 Senate, not to mention the importance of us picking up and getting control of the Senate, which we have a really good opportunity in 2024.
+You know, this election isn't about control of the Senate, where it really is, because people don't realize the advantages you get if we do get a 50-50 Senate, not to mention the importance of us picking up and getting control of the Senate, which we have a really good opportunity in 2024.

 If we get 50-50 control, it makes it much harder for the Democrats to pass their radical judges.